spacedriveapp/archive-wasm/docs/archive-wasm/interfaces/Entry.md

 > **size**: `bigint`

-Size of the entry in bytes
+The size of the entry in bytes.

 ---